Cosmological Backgrounds of Gravitational Waves: Bounds and detectors

 where $\hat m$ and $\hat n$ are the unit vectors of Eq.~\eqref{eij}.
 In terms of the usual polarisation tensors defined in section~\ref{sec:general} one has $e_{ij}^{\pm 2}=-\sqrt{3/8}\,(e_{ij}^{+}\pm i\,e_{ij}^{\times})$.
 The coefficients of the tensor-induced temperature $\Theta^{\pm 2}_\ell$ and $E^{\pm 2}_\ell$, $B^{\pm 2}_\ell$ polarisation anisotropies today, are given by time integrals of the sources as~\cite{Hu:1997hp}

-where $\tau(\eta)$ is the optical depth between time $\eta$ and today.
+where $\tau(\eta)$ is the optical depth between time $\eta$ and today, whereas the radial functions $j_\ell^{(2\,2)}$, $\epsilon_\ell^{\pm 2}$ and $\beta_\ell^{\pm 2}$ represent how the total angular power is transferred into the $\ell$ modes, and can be found in Eqs.~(15), (17), (18) of \cite{Hu:1997hp}.
 Eq.~\eqref{eq:Thetaell} follows directly from \eqref{SW_COBE} and shows that the source of temperature anisotropy is the time derivative of the tensor perturbations.
 Moreover, the factor $e^{-\tau(\eta)}$ becomes non-zero only from the time of photon decoupling onwards, naturally selecting the period since the last scattering surface till today, as the time window during which the source of temperature anisotropy is active.
 This is to be compared with Eqs.~(\ref{eq:Eell}, \ref{eq:Bell}), where on the contrary $\tau' e^{-\tau}$ is strongly peaked around decoupling time, indicating that CMB polarisation is generated only around this time.
 Moreover, Eqs.~(\ref{eq:Eell}, \ref{eq:Bell}) show that only the quadrupole $\ell=2$ in the temperature anisotropy $\Theta_2^{m}$ and in the polarisation $E_2^{m}$ can source the polarisation signal.
-The radial functions $j_\ell^{(2\,2)}$, $\epsilon_\ell^{\pm 2}$ and $\beta_\ell^{\pm 2}$ can be found in Eqs.~(15), (17), (18) of \cite{Hu:1997hp} and represent how the total angular power is transferred into the $\ell$ modes.

 In the following we derive the temperature anisotropy angular spectrum, as a worked out example of the effect of tensor modes on the CMB fluctuations.
-For the initial tensor spectrum leading to the signal we want to evaluate, we consider the case of a super-horizon spectrum with constant amplitude $A_T$ and generic spectral index $n_T$, c.f.~Eq.~\eqref{eq:Pheta0}.
-This leads to equations which are sufficiently simple to be tackled analytically, at least if one is looking for an approximate (but sufficiently instructive) result.
+For the initial tensor spectrum leading to the signal we want to evaluate, we consider the case of a super-horizon spectrum with constant amplitude $A_T$ and spectral index $n_T$, c.f.~Eq.~\eqref{eq:Pheta0}.
+This leads to equations which are sufficiently simple to be tackled analytically, at least if one is looking for an approximate (but instructive) result.
 Furthermore, it is directly applicable to the case of inflation (c.f. section \ref{sec:inf}), even though it is in principle valid for any generation mechanism that produces such a spectrum on super-horizon scales.

 In order to find the CMB temperature spectrum, one has to combine Eqs.~\eqref{eq:Thetaell} and \eqref{eq:CMBspec}.
 Using $j_\ell^{(2\,2)}(x)=\sqrt{3(\ell+2)!/(8(\ell-2)!)}\,\,j_\ell(x)/x^2$, this gives